-For the reasons detailed above, we encourage the Supreme Court of Tennessee to reject adoption of this proposed rule.
+For the reasons detailed above, we encourage the Supreme Court of Arizona to reject adoption of this proposed rule.
 If the rule is adopted, we recommend the following revisions to the current text:

 - Remove "sexual orientation" and "gender identity" as nondiscrimination categories.
-At a minimum: - add additional language to the rule that "this rule does not include a lawyer's refusal to approve or support same-sex or gender transfer conduct, refusal to represent an individual in a matter related to such conduct, or expressed opposition to such conduct;" and - o add language to the rule that "the terms sex and sexual orientation do not overlap with each other and that neither of those terms overlaps with the term gender identity." - Remove "marital status" as a nondiscrimination category.
+At a minimum: - add additional language to the rule that "this rule does not include a lawyer's refusal to approve or support same-sex or gender transfer conduct, refusal to represent an individual in a matter related to such conduct, or expressed opposition to such conduct;" and - add language to the rule that "the terms sex and sexual orientation do not overlap with each other and that neither of those terms overlaps with the term gender identity." - Remove "gender" from the listed nondiscrimination categories.
+It is hopelessly vague and is not included in the ABA model rule's text. - Remove "marital status" as a nondiscrimination category.